pranman11/smart-home-energy-mgmt/README.md

 This script is run when the Django container starts.
 It:

 - Runs `makemigrations` (for devices app) and `migrate` (devices, users and celery beat tables)
-- Seeds initial users + device data
+- Seeds initial users + device data using a management command
 - Creates a default superuser (`admin` / `adminpass`)
 - Starts the server